 - 41% of US adults have been subject to credit card fraud

-- 50% of US adults have had some part of their identity stolen (email, passwords, SSN).
+- 50% of US adults have had some part of their identity stolen (email, passwords, SSN), which is why it’s still advisable to have some sort of identity theft protection.

 - 29% of US adults have had their social media hacked.